TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

 - check diffs (no more "available to TUG members"): make previss=$previss diff-land

+There may be many changes in the cited bib entries since they will likely now be taken from tugboat.bib (if Nelson updated it).

 - assuming ok, the above also makes a list of changed files in /tmp/ch-land.
 Check that, and: